-Cooling System Service in Mesa AZ
+Cooling System Flush in Mesa, AZ

 If you’ve been in to see us before, you may have noticed – We’re big on preventive maintenance!
 Newer cars don’t break down as often as they used to, so we often take their reliability for granted.
 You’ll likely be able to skate by to 100,000 miles give or take, but rest assured – We are going to talk to you about the value of servicing your car before it breaks down.
 One item of particular importance in the East Valley and Mesa area is your cooling system.
 Things get hot in Phoenix, and your car needs to keep cool just as much as you do.
 The only line of defense your vehicle has is a well maintained and properly functioning engine cooling system.
 This is NOT your Air Conditioning, it is your car’s radiator, radiator cap, thermostat, water pump, radiator, cooling fans, and serpentine belt – All of these items work together to keep your vehicle running cool.
 The lifeblood of this system is Anti Freeze, also known as engine coolant.
 This fluid comes in many colors – Green, blue, Pink, Red, or Yellow.
-But despite their differences in color, they are require attention over time.
+But despite their differences in color, they require attention over time.

 When is it Time for a Coolant Flush?